cronkitedata/cronkite-docs/docs/assets/docs/public-records-outside-in.md

 Some places to look:
 * Public records aggregators : [data.world](https://data.world), [enigma.io's public site](https://public.enigma.io), [muckrock.org](https://www.muckrock.com/).
 There may be data aggregators for your specific topic as well.
 * Open records portals in the federal government and some other states and cities.
-Other places that have released data in the past include California (state), Oakland, New York State, New York City, Washington DC and Chicago.
+Other places that have released data in the past include California (state), Oakland, New York State, New York City, Washington DC, Austin and Chicago.
 Think of these as the minimum you should be able to get in most areas.

-### Narrow your topic and your story ideas

-Now that you have a little background and can guess how difficult it will be to get records, you're ready to narrow your story ideas and your plan for acquiring the records.
-For our purposes, remember that the records cannot be readily available on the Internet, and should come from state or local government agencies in Arizona.

 ## Burrowing in on your agencies